1998–99 Manchester United F.C. season: August–October

-September

 Manchester United recorded their first win of the season on 9 September, beating newly promoted Charlton Athletic 4–1.
 Yorke and Ole Gunnar Solskjær each scored a brace to overturn the visitors' early lead.
-The match was marred by demonstrations in and around Old Trafford against the proposed takeover of the club by BSkyB.
-Obscene chants were directed at chairman Martin Edwards, who had given his support to the merger.
-A 2–0 victory against Coventry City the following week, thanks to goals from Yorke and Ronny Johnsen, gave United confidence ahead of their UEFA Champions League opener against Barcelona, but a 3–0 defeat to champions Arsenal left the team in 10th place after five matches.
-This was Arsène Wenger's third straight league victory over Ferguson (four in all competitions); goals from Tony Adams, Nicolas Anelka and Freddie Ljungberg condemned Manchester United to their heaviest away defeat in more than two years.
-To compound the misery, midfielder Nicky Butt, who had been sent off in the Champions League match earlier in the week, was handed a second red card in the space of four days for a foul on French international Patrick Vieira.
-United ended the month with a win, beating rivals Liverpool 2–0 to move into fifth spot.
+Old Trafford was covered in graffiti against the proposed takeover of the club by BSkyB.
+Chants were directed at chairman Martin Edwards, who had given his support to the merger.
+The following week, ahead of their midweek UEFA Champions League group stage visit against Barcelona, United earned a 2–0 victory against Coventry City, thanks to goals from Yorke and Ronny Johnsen.
+However, a 3–0 defeat to defending champions Arsenal left the team in 10th place after five matches, with Arsenal winning against United in four consecutive matches; goals from Tony Adams, Nicolas Anelka and Freddie Ljungberg condemned Manchester United to their second 3–0 defeat by Arsenal in the season.
+Midfielder Nicky Butt, who had been sent off in the Champions League match earlier in the week, was handed a second red card in the space of four days for a foul on Patrick Vieira.
+After the match, Alex Ferguson admitted that his team was inferior to Arsenal, and later called their performance "depressing".
+United ended the month with a win, beating rivals Liverpool 2–0 to move into fifth spot, with Denis Irwin scoring a penalty and Paul Scholes scoring a cross from Andy Cole.

-October

-A trip to face Southampton at The Dell on 3 October was taken with caution given United's return from Munich in the Champions League and winless record at the ground.
-United had lost to Southampton on each of their last three visits, including a 6–3 defeat in 1996.
-Andy Cole was paired with Yorke for only the second time in the season, a tactic that paid off as both got on the scoresheet.
-Substitute Jordi Cruyff added a third in the 75th minute to move United into second place in the table, four points behind leaders Aston Villa going into the international break.
-Raimond van der Gouw who deputised for injured goalkeeper Peter Schmeichel at Southampton featured again at home to Wimbledon, a match that Manchester United won 5–1, the biggest win of the season at Old Trafford.
-Ryan Giggs, Beckham, Yorke and Cole (twice) all scored; Ferguson in particular hailed the contribution of 19-year-old defender Wes Brown.
-United earned a point away at Derby County on 24 October, and beat Everton 4–1 at Goodison Park on Halloween to cut the gap at the top to just a point.
+A trip to face Southampton at The Dell on 3 October was taken with caution given United's return from Munich in the Champions League and poor record on the ground: United had lost to Southampton on each of their last three visits, including a 6–3 defeat in 1996.
+Cole was paired with Yorke for only the second time in the season, a tactic that paid off as both got on the scoresheet.
+Substitute Jordi Cruyff added a third in the 75th minute to move United into second place in the table, four points behind leaders Aston Villa.
+An international break followed the game, pausing club football for two weeks.
+Upon their return, Raimond van der Gouw, who deputised for injured goalkeeper and captain Peter Schmeichel at Southampton, featured again at home to Wimbledon, a match that Manchester United won 5–1, the biggest win of the season at Old Trafford.
+Ryan Giggs, Beckham, Yorke and Cole all scored, with Cole scoring twice; Ferguson in particular hailed the contribution of 19-year-old defender Wes Brown.
+United earned a point away at Derby County on 24 October, with Cruyff scoring a late equaliser for United following Darryl Powell's goal, and beat Everton 4–1 at Goodison Park on 31 October to cut the gap at the top to just a point.